 Uninitialized variables are difficult to identify and use for attackers but can be arbitrarily dangerous in safety situations.

-The general problem of showing that all program objects are initialized is intractable;
+The general problem of showing that all program objects are initialized is intractable.

 6.22.4 Applicable language characteristics

 This vulnerability description is intended to be applicable to languages that permit variables to be read before they are assigned.